 - First place, OC Fair two-hour Digital Photography Challenge, 2016

-- 2015 Sports Shooter Academy Alumni; digital photography classes thru Sami’s Camera
+- 2015 Sports Shooter Academy Alumni

 - Formally trained landscape design/ drafting, pencil, ink & digital drafting modalities

 And finally, the artistic component of my photography deals with the actual—The Thing Itself—where the image survives the subject and becomes the remembered reality.
 All of my images are based on the reality I perceive when I choose to pause time to create the base image.
-Thereafter, by artistic use of post-processing techniques, my aesthetic simplifies the image, removes un-necessary stimulus, creates metaphors and narratives, to deliver an abstract, impressionistic or representational image as the outcome–essentially, what I felt at the time of capture.
+Thereafter, by artistic use of post-processing techniques, my aesthetic simplifies the image, removes un-necessary stimulus, creates metaphors and narratives, and delivers an abstract, impressionistic or representational image as the outcome–essentially, what I felt at the time of capture.

 My photographic art has been and will continue to be influenced by three groups of photographic artists, including classical masters — pioneers of their craft and art; current masters — artists still alive and producing art; and personal mentors — my inner circle of friends and colleagues who support me through ongoing guidance and mentorship.

 Of the classical masters, Edward Weston, whose high-resolution photographs transformed his subjects into abstractions of shapes and patterns, has long captured my attention.
 Ansel Adams, whose technical mastery and previsualization are the stuff of legend, provided a complex “zone system” of controlling and relating exposure and development, enabling photographers to creatively visualize and produce a photograph that expressed that visualization.
 And, Minor White, whose sometimes dark and foreboding images used details, contrast and textures that transformed things into objects difficult to describe, lending mystery to his images.